 Since the keto rash is an inflammatory skin condition, it makes sense to eat plenty of foods that help reduce inflammation.

-Wild fish such as mackerel, salmon, and sardines contains a great amount of omega-3s which means they also have solid anti-inflammatory benefits for the skin.
+Wild fish such as mackerel, salmon, and sardines contain an ample amount of omega-3s, specifically EPA and DHA, which means they great for reducing skin inflammation.

 Wild fatty fish is great for the ketogenic diet, but try supplementing it with fish oil as well if you are experiencing the keto rash.
 This will give you a much-needed boost of anti-inflammatory nutrients.